nlfiedler/pack-rs/README.md

 # pack-rs

-An experiment to make something like [Pack](https://pack.ac) using [Rust](https://www.rust-lang.org).
+An on-going effort to make something like [Pack](https://pack.ac) using [Rust](https://www.rust-lang.org).
 Pack is an archiver/compressor that takes a novel approach to the problem that has largely been dominated by two formats for the past couple of decades, tar/gz and zip.
-Original idea by [O](https://github.com/OttoCoddo) with an implementation in [Pascal](https://github.com/PackOrganization/Pack) and a lot of very clever SQL.
+Original idea by [O](https://github.com/OttoCoddo) with an implementation in [Pascal](https://github.com/PackOrganization/Pack) and some very clever SQL.

 ## Objectives